 Gord has served as both the Canadian Material Resources Warehouse Manager and Manitoba Activities Coordinator since June of 2010.
 In these roles, Gord coordinates volunteer activities, oversees shipments, inventory of supplies, maintenance of the facility, and fulfills reporting requirements.
 Volunteer activities at the Canadian Material Resources Warehouse vary from assembling and packing kits, recycling books and quilting to inspecting meat cans for shipment.

 Previously Gord worked in the grain industry following attainment of a Diploma in Agriculture.
 He has volunteered in leadership capacities on church committees and as a youth leader.

 Gord is available to speak at churches and schools once per month and is more frequently able to accommodate church, youth, community, and school groups to participate in volunteer activities at the Warehouse.
 He is able to speak to the link between MCC's material resource activities and our relief work around the world.

 Executive Director, MCC Manitoba

 Darryl joined MCC Manitoba as Executive Director in 2016.
 Prior to this, Darryl served as an educator at Mennonite Collegiate Institute for 22 years, including 11 as principal.
 During that time he served as Treasurer and Chair of Canadian Association of Mennonite Schools.
 Additionally, he has served on Church Council of Gretna Bergthaler Mennonite Church, as well as various local and provincial boards including Gretna Athletic Association, various credit union boards and the Board of Credit Union Central of Manitoba.

-Darryl welcomes opportunities to speak to adults and children in church, educational and organizational settings.
-He is available to present an overview of MCC’s mission and programs and/or share about a recent visit with MCC partners in Ethiopia.
+Darryl welcomes opportunities to speak to adults and children in church, educational, community and organizational settings.
+He is available to present an overview of MCC’s mission and programs and/or share about his recent international program visits.